-The Chief Executive Officer Employment Matters Committee is to advises and assists Council about employment matters relating to the CEO..
+The purpose of the Chief Executive Officer Employment Matters Committee is to advise and assist the Council in fulfilling its responsibilities concerning Chief Executive Officer employment matters.

-Community Grants Assessment Panel Reference Committee
+Community Grants Assessment Panel

-The Community Grants Assessment Panel Reference Committee provides advice and feedback to Council about applications to the annual Community Grants Program.
+The Community Grants Assessment Panel Reference Committee provides advice and feedback to Council in relation to applications to the annual Community Grants Program.